 Anderson holds a bachelor’s of science degree in food and nutrition from North Dakota State University; and has a master’s degree in management from University of Mary.
 She is a North Dakota native and a graduate of New England Public High School.

-The Department of Human Services employs about 2,200 people and operates on a biennial budget of $2.9 billion.
-The department oversees Medicaid, the Children's Health Insurance Program (Healthy Steps), Economic Assistance Programs including Child Care Assistance, the Supplemental Nutrition Assistance Program, Temporary Assistance for Needy Families (TANF), and the Low Income Home Energy Assistance Program; Child Support; Aging Services; Child Welfare Services including Child Protection, Family Preservation Services, Foster Care, and Adoption; Vocational Rehabilitation; Developmental Disabilities Services; Mental Health Services; Substance Abuse Services; and Field Services including the State Hospital, the Developmental Center, and the eight regional human service centers.
+The Department of Human Services employs about 2,200 people and operates on a biennial budget of over $2.9 billion.
+The department oversees Medicaid, the Children's Health Insurance Program (Healthy Steps), Economic Assistance Programs including Child Care Assistance, the Supplemental Nutrition Assistance Program, Temporary Assistance for Needy Families (TANF), and the Low Income Home Energy Assistance Program; Child Support; Aging Services; Child Welfare Services including Child Protection, Family Preservation Services, Foster Care, and Adoption; Vocational Rehabilitation; Developmental Disabilities Services; the Life Skills Transition Center, and Behavioral Health Services, which include the Behavioral Health Division, the North Dakota State Hospital, and the eight regional human service centers.